 We are no longer doing any shipping - all puppies must be picked up.

 How Immer Essen Farm puppies are brought up:

 Our puppies are born in our bedroom and live there for about the first 3 weeks of their lives, after which they and their mom are moved into a family room of the house where they will be able to continue their socialization.
 At around 4 to 5 weeks, they are taken outside for "potty" several times a day, and between 5 and 6 weeks they pretty consistently no longer soil the home box.
 Crate training is started at 6 weeks so that they will be accustomed to a crate in their new homes.
-At this point, puppies go out for potty and people play in the morning, come back into the house for breakfast, and then go out again a bit later to spend the day in a play area, where lunch is served.
+At this point, puppies go out for potty and people play in the morning, come back into the house for breakfast, and then go out again a bit later to spend the day in a play area, where snacks are served.
 They come back in the house in the evening for dinner and then are taken out around 11 p.m. for the last potty and people play session, coming back in to their crates until the morning.
 This routine has resulted in well socialized and clean AKC Pembroke Welsh Corgi puppies.